simsaens/StretchyLayout/README.md

 > Note: To get the code at this point do `git checkout Step-4`

-#### Respecting the Safe Area
+#### 2. Respecting the Safe Area

-Second, on iPhone X our text overlaps the home indicator.
+On iPhone X our text overlaps the home indicator.
 We disabled the automatic content inset adjustment of our scroll view in order to let our image content go right to the top of the screen.
 So we'll have to manually handle the bottom inset using the new `safeAreaInsets` property in iOS 11.

-Third, we also want to use `safeAreaInsets` to adjust our scroll view's scrolling indicators so they don't run into the curved edges of the screen on iPhone X.
+We also want to use `safeAreaInsets` to adjust our scroll view's scrolling indicators so they don't run into the curved edges of the screen on iPhone X.